Selbi182/SonicTextCodeGenerator-MkII/README.md

 # Sonic Text Code Generator - Mk.
 II
-A simple web-based tool to generate zone title cards, credits, and more for Sonic 1 and Sonic 2.
-This is a complete rewrite of two tpoorly-aged tool I've coded all the way back in 2009 and 2010.
+A simple web-based tool to generate sprite mappings for zone title cards, credits, and more in Sonic 1 and Sonic 2.
+This is a complete rewrite of two poorly-aged tools I've coded all the way back in 2009 and 2010.

 ## Web version
-The tool is permanently accessible directly from the web over here:
+The app is permanently accessible directly from the web over here:

 https://stcg.selbi.club

 ## Offline version
-The tool has been deliberately coded using only vanilla JavaScript and CSS so that it can be downloaded and used offline with any modern browser.
-Just download the `src` folder.
+This project has been deliberately coded using only vanilla JavaScript and CSS, so that it can be downloaded and used offline with any modern browser.
+Just download the `src` folder!

 ## Fonts
 A few third-party fonts were used to spice up the design of this app.
 Here are all sources: